Animations

 The Electromagnetic Spectrum Animation

-In this animation, students will learn about the electromagnetic spectrum, with a focus on the visible spectrum.
+This animation explores the electromagnetic spectrum, with a focus on the visible spectrum.
 It addresses the relationship between color, wavelength, frequency, and energy of light waves, as well as how an object absorbs and reflects certain wavelengths of light to contribute to the color we perceive.
+This animation was featured in the May 2020 issue of Chemistry Solutions. **This video has no spoken audio**

 • Animation